 "Americans" weren't alone in fighting WWII; just take a look behind the scenes of the resistance movement in Europe in museums in the following places:

-- Copenhagen - The Danish Resistance Museum is one of my favorites.
-See the crude radios and other apparatus used by clever resistance fighters.
+- Copenhagen - The Museum of Danish Resistance 1940-1945 is one of my favorites.
+Normally, you could see the crude radios and other apparatus used by clever resistance fighters, but the building was burned down and had to be removed (but the contents were saved).
+A new building will be built on the site.
 One of the most interesting exhibits for me was a long roll of toilet paper with an account of living in a concentration camp written on it using the prick of a pin to form the letters.
 It was found stuffed in a vent and miraculously someone actually noticed the writing before tossing the wadded-up paper away.

 The Origins of the Nazi Power